ShomoukhSal/pdsnd_github/README.md

 So, to effectively analyze the descriptive statistics, IÕve built code to import the data and answer key questions about the use of this system.
 Additionally, I've created a script that accepts raw input to create an interactive user experience to provide this information in the terminal.

+### Softwares used for this project:
+- Anaconda, then I installed Python 3, NumPy, and pandas.
+- Atom: a text editor
+- A terminal application (Terminal on Mac)

 ### Files used
 Include the files used